John Francis Kavanagh: War years

 Another commission in 1940 was for the Catholic Hospital, Lambeth Road, London.
 This is a nine foot high limestone statue of Our Lady of Consolation which stood above the entrance to the hospital, so taking foreshortening into consideration.
 A bronze model, "Madonna and Child", was exhibited at the Royal Academy in 1944.
 The hospital closed in 1984 and the statue is now outside Our Lady Queen of Heaven Church in Frimley, Surrey.
 His "Greyhound" (1940) was commissioned by two London bookmakers at the Greyhound Racing Association and was cast in silver.

 One of his finest portrait busts was the bronze of Cardinal Hinsley which was exhibited at the Royal Academy in 1939 and at the Royal Hibernian Academy in 1947; it is now in the Westminster Cathedral Clergy House Library.
 Another bust "Russian Peasant", a portrait of a Russian Jew he had ‘found’ on the Mile End Road in London's East End, was exhibited in 1943 and purchased by the Chantrey Bequest for the Tate Gallery.
 He also exhibited portraits of J.W.Dulanty and Sir Francis Joseph (1937) at the Royal Academy.
+He also sculpted the head of London model Sheila Maillard in 1940, who became the model for William Reid Dick's 1949 statue of Lady Godiva in Coventry.

-He was commissioned to carve five corner figures, for which he received £440, and 16 low reliefs for the Walthamstow Town Hall (1937–1942).
+He was commissioned to carve five corner figures, for which he received £440, and 16 low reliefs at £12 each for the Walthamstow Town Hall (1937–1942).
 The relief figures representing crafts and industries are in the entrance of the Town Hall on the sides of the portico piers and the five figures, which are classical in style, are at the rear on the council chamber.
+The five figures in Portland stone represent "Recreation", "Motherhood", "Fellowship", "Education" and "Work".
+The figure of "Fellowship" is based on William Morris who had lived locally.
 He also carved "Tragedy" and "Comedy" on either side of the Assembly Hall.
-The five figures represent "Recreation", "Motherhood", "Fellowship", "Education" and "Work".
-The figure of "Fellowship" is based on William Morris who had lived locally.

 He won the competition in 1941 for a limestone statue of Father Burke, the Dominican preacher, holding a cross, for which he received £750.
 The figure, which stands in Galway, Eire, and is eight feet tall, was completed in 1948.
+His father had been an altar server for Fr Burke at St Saviour's, Dominick Street, Dublin.